black-desk/fmtjournal/README.md

 Here are something you should know:

 - `{{.timestamp}}`

   Formatted `__REALTIME_TIMESTAMP` stored in `.timestamp`

 - `{{.extra}}`

   Custom fields not list in `man systemd.journal-fields` is place in a `map[string]any` at `.extra`

 - `{{indent <number> string}}`

   There is a helper function `indent` you can use it to format your string, it replace all `\n` in your string with `\n` and `\t` \* `<number>`

+## Tips

+Copy ./tools/journalctl to your ~/.local/bin then
+your journalctl output is format automatically.